UID Labels and Labeling Simplified

 What are UID Labels?

-UID is a Department of Defense mandate that requires a globally Unique Item Identifier to track items throughout their lifecycle.
-It is a permanent marking method used to give equipment a unique ID.
-UID labels play an essential role in the UID process.
+UID labels otherwise known as IUID labels (sometimes referred to as UID tags or IUID tags) play an essential role in the UID process.
 They contain the information required to comply with the UID mandate in the required format and must last the lifetime of the asset they are assigned to.

 Who uses UID Labels?